Apprentice FAQs

 The End Point Assessment (EPA) is different for every programme, but can include a mix of the following assessments: an interview or professional discussion with an external assessor; a work-based project (sometimes called a Synoptic Project); a scenario demonstration; a presentation; your portfolio; and a reference from your employer.
 When you pass the EPA (Pass, Merit or Distinction), you have passed your apprenticeship.

-Throughout your Baltic apprenticeship, you will be given your own Programme Coach to guide you through the training and assessments and help you apply your skills in the workplace.
+Throughout your Baltic Apprenticeship, you will be given your own Programme Coach to guide you through the training and assessments and help you apply your skills in the workplace.
 You will regularly meet your Coach via the SMART Classroom for support sessions and progress reviews.
 If any issues arise between sessions, your Coach will be there for you by phone or email.

-During the Coronavirus pandemic, many of our apprentice employers introduced home working in line with government guidance.
 Apprentices at Baltic complete 100% of their technical training remotely via the SMART Classroom.
 As working practices change, some employers may allow apprentices to continue working remotely, at their own discretion.

 As an apprenticeship training provider, we have a duty to ensure that our apprentices will receive appropriate guidance and support in the workplace.
 We work with employers to ensure that this can be delivered for our learners within all working environments.